LLLisa/ReduxGeneralStore/package/README.md

 # Welcome to the Redux General Store!

+A data-agnostic Redux store alternative that dramatically reduces boilerplate

 We all love redux, sure, but everyone knows it has one tiny flaw, which is the amount of boilerplate necessary to get the redux store up and running.
 Well no more!